yasserprogamer/GCD-LCM-counter/README.md

 1. Run "run.bat" <u>or</u> "main.py" files.
 2. You will get a message with "What mode do you want to use?" and 2 modes with numbers.
 3. You have to choose one of those modes.
-   - If you want to count GCD equation or select that mode type: "1" or "GCD".
+   - If you want to count GCD equation or select that mode, type: "1" or "GCD".
-   - if you want to count LCM equation or select that mode type: "2" or "LCM".
+   - if you want to count LCM equation or select that mode, type: "2" or "LCM".
 4. After input the first number of GCD or LCM.
 5. Then input the second number of GCD or LCM.
 6. Done!
 You will get results of your operation!